 RFC1591 is one of a small number of critical documents that helped guide the Internet's development and as a result is held in very high regard by the technical community.
 Since it was created a number of years prior to the creation of ICANN, the document is generally accepted as the policy foundation for the administration of country code top-level domains (ccTLDs), the majority of which do not have a contractual relationship with ICANN.

-be ofFor the majority of ccTLDs in the Country Code Names Supporting Organization (ccNSO) within ICANN (Source F), the original RFC 1591 is the policy for delegating ccTLDs.
-However a significant number of ccTLDs neither share a contractual relationship with ICANN nor are members of the ccNSO and so for them RFC1591 is of paramount importance.
+All ccTLDs regardless if they are members of the Country Code Names Supporting Organization (ccNSO) within ICANN (Source F) or not regard RFC1591 to be of paramount importance.

-However, much of it remains the foundation for the relationship between ccTLDs and IANA, such as the connection between the names of ccTLDs and the international standard ISO 3166.
+RFC 1591 remains the foundation for the relationship between ccTLDs and the IANA Operator, such as the connection between the names of ccTLDs and the international standard ISO 3166.
 The policies within the document remain directly applicable to both new and existing services, with the notable exceptions of IDN ccTLDs and security protocol DNSSEC.

-Although the document remains important for gTLDs, its impact is less significant since almost all gTLD managers are contractually tied to ICANN and many of the policies surrounding IANA have been revisited through the Generic Names Supporting Organization (GNSO) of ICANN and its policy development process (Source E).
-For a new wave of gTLDs created from 2013 on, RFC1591 has been largely superseded by the "New gTLD Applicant Guidebook" (Source J).
+Although the document remains important for gTLDs, its impact is less significant since almost all gTLD managers are contractually tied to ICANN and many of the policies applied by the IANA Operator have been revisited over time beginning with the first round of new gTLDs in 2001-2, through the Generic Names Supporting Organization (GNSO) of ICANN and its policy development process (Source E) and other GNSO PDPs

 Source C: ICP-1